Bile Duct Cancer

 What is bile duct cancer (cholangiocarcinoma)?
 What are causes and risk factors for bile duct cancer?

-Bile duct cancer is a type of cancer that arises from the cells that line the bile ducts, the drainage system for bile of the liver.
-Bile ducts collect the bile from the liver and allow it to drain into the small intestine.
-The bile within the intestine helps with food digestion.
+Bile duct cancer arises from the cells that line the bile ducts, the drainage system for bile produced by the liver.
+Bile ducts collect this bile, draining it into the gallbladder and finally into the small intestine where it aids in the digestion process.
 Bile duct cancer is also called cholangiocarcinoma.

-Bile duct cancer is a rare form of cancer, with less than 3,000 new cases diagnosed in the United States each year.
-There are three general locations where this type of cancer arises within the bile drainage system:
+Bile duct cancer is a rare form of cancer, with approximately 2,000 new cases diagnosed in the United States each year.
+There are three general locations where this type of cancer may arise within the bile drainage system:

-- Just outside of the liver (extrahepatic): also called perihilar, located at the notch of the liver where the bile ducts exit
+- Just outside of the liver (extrahepatic or perihilar) located at the notch of the liver where the bile ducts exit

 Most patients who develop bile duct cancer have no risk to do so.
 However, chronic inflammation of the bile ducts may be a risk factor for this cancer.
-Diseases that can cause this type of chronic inflammation include primary sclerosing cholangitis and chronic parasite infections.
-Patients with chronic liver disease, including hepatitis B, hepatitis C, chronic alcoholic hepatitis, and cirrhosis may also be at risk for developing bile duct cancer.
+Diseases that can cause this type of chronic inflammation include primary sclerosing cholangitis (especially when associated with ulcerative colitis), chronic liver disease, including hepatitis B, hepatitis C, chronic alcoholic hepatitis, and cirrhosis.

 There are rare congenital diseases that increase the risk of bile duct cancer, including Lynch II syndrome (hereditary nonpolyposis colorectal cancer associated with biliary tree and other cancers) and Caroli's syndrome (portal hypertension, hepatic fibrosis, and biliary tree cysts).